ATI-Wuhan/WhatieSDK_iOS/README.md

 3.20s timeout when request by HTTP once the network is bad.
 4.You can assign a custom string identifier named "tag" when add a timer.And you can update timer with "tag" too.Refer to 7.1 Add a timer and 7.2 Update a timer.You can get tag of timer by "self.timer.deviceClock.tag"
 5.Speed of device control has been improved.

-History:

-2018-06-19：
-1.Kown bugs fixed when smartConfig;
-2.SDK has added stop smartConfig function;
-3.SDK has sent notification once device was Offline;
-4.You can get the device Firmware Version by deviceModel.device.version.version as NSString.

-2018-06-16：
-Now SDKs/DEMO APPs/SDK usage manuals for bulbs are available.

 ```
 ## 1.Features Overview